-REPORTING FIRES OR FIRE ALARMS
+REPORTING FIRES or FIRE ALARMS

-- Anyone detecting a fire or visible smoke should immediately activate the building fire alarm system. - Fire alarms MUST be reported by dialing 2424, 9-893-1311, or 9911 from campus phones or 615-898-2424, 615-893-1311 or 911 from cell phones.
+- Anyone detecting a fire or visible smoke should immediately activate the building fire alarm system. - Fire alarms MUST be reported to MTSU Police Department Dispatch by dialing 2424 from campus phones or 615-898-2424 from cell phones, or to Murfreesboro Fire and Rescue Dispatch by dialing 9911 from campus phones or 911 from cell phones.
 Although the Fire Alarm Network is very reliable, NEVER count on technology alone!
 Many MTSU buildings have local fire alarm systems that are not remotely monitored; therefore, it is imperative that someone notify the Murfreesboro Fire Department of fires and fire alarms as soon as possible. - The MTSU Police Department will notify MTSU Environmental Health & Safety Services of any reported fire or fire alarm by the close of business the next workday.